 A303 Project: Amesbury to Berwick Down by Stonehenge

-The only option proposed for A303 ‘improvements’ by Stonehenge is a dualled carriageway and 2.9 km tunnel and cuttings within the World Heritage Site.
-This is one of nine schemes along the A303, A358 and A30 corridor to form an Expressway to the South West from the South East of England.
+The only option consulted on in 2017 and 2018 proposed for A303 ‘improvements’ by Stonehenge is a dualled carriageway and c.
+2.9 km tunnel and cuttings within the World Heritage Site.
+This is one of eight schemes along the A303, A358 and A30 corridor to form an Expressway to the South West from the South East of England.

 National Infrastructure Planning

-The A303 Project is a major infrastructure project.
-The developer (in this case Government) must submit an application to the Planning Inspectorate.
-Before submitting an application the developer must carry out extensive consultation.
+The A303 Project is a major infrastructure project, aka National Strategic Infrastructure Project (NSIP).
+The developer (in this case Government via its agent, National Highways) must submit an application to the Planning Inspectorate following an extensive consultation.
 The pre-application stage is the most important stage to influence the application.
-Thereafter, influencing plans through the planning process becomes much more difficult.
+Thereafter, influencing plans through the planning process is possible but more difficult.
 The 6 stages of the development consent regime is described here and in the video below.

 Community Involvement in A303 Amesbury to Berwick Down